bytemare/dbmon/README.md

 - well ... make it work, duh.
 - authentication collector <-> cluster (no idea, yet)
 - authentication server <-> collector (set up instance pki ?)
-- authentication client <-> server (webauthn + macaroons ?)
+- authentication client <-> server (mTLS ?
+WebAuthN + macaroons ?)

-## Ideas
+## Roadmap

 v0 :
 - [x] Agents are individual go routines that use a connector to communicate with a cluster ( agent 1:1 cluster )
 - [x] A connector defines the requests to be send to a type of cluster, and implements the a client connection to it
-- [ ] Connectors retrieve health status from clusters
+- [x] Connectors retrieve health status from clusters
 - [x] When an agent gets a response, it hands it to the collector
 - [x] The collector sends every result to the server as a report : A report is the response for a call to the cluster
 - [x] Server holds a cache : a key:value map, that associates an identified cluster to a list of reports.
-- [ ] Client operates unary RPC from to server and gets all the reports in a single response
+- [x] Client operates unary RPC from to server and gets all the reports in a single response
+- [ ] Purge data to only keep desired ones ( in the connector ?)
+    - [ ] Cluster's status
+    - [ ] Useful information about health
+        - [ ] Nodes
+            - [ ] Number of nodes that are up
+            - [ ] decommissioned or shutting down
+            - [ ] initialising
+        - [ ] Capacity usage ( in % )
+        - [ ] Memory usage ( in % ) - per node ?
+        - [ ] Unavailable ranges
+        - [ ] Queries per second
+        - [ ] Heartbeat Latency: 99th percentile

+        More ? :
+        - [ ] Round-trip time to reach the cluster from the platform
+        - [ ] Number of replicas
+        - [ ] Number of pending tasks
+        - [ ] Oldest task (time the earliest initiated, still pending, task has been waiting for)
 - [ ] Server/Collector are bundled and Dockerised
+- [ ] Unit tests
+- [ ] Better logging, and to a file
+- [ ] Better documentation

 v1 :
 - [ ] Pub/Sub pattern in gRPC between client and server : the server streams continuously reports to the client
 - [ ] Separate server and collector, and implement a gRPC interface between them
 - [ ] Continuously stream reports from the collector to the server
+- [ ] Add more connectors
 - [ ] Configure with yaml files

 v2 :
 - [ ] Operate a better cache system, maybe using a database
+- [ ] Clients can send commands, like 'health' to get a healthcheck, 'info' for general info, and more ad-hoc commands ( a command must then be registered in the connector )